At Cardinal Peak, quality testing is engineered into every step of the engineering process. Not everyone does that, but we think it’s critical.

 When it comes to QA, we all try to be overall generalists, but each member of the QA team has unique specialties.
 Because we work on many different kinds and levels of projects, there are always going to be different facets of each project that require different expertise.
 Two projects could require two vastly different QA approaches, with different skills required.

 As such, having a robust team with different strengths forms a web eliminating any gaps in our coverage.
-From cloud deployment, blockchain and cryptocurrency and connected smart home products to headphones and professional audio speaker products, writing Bluetooth stacks for novel new chips, device voice enablement and so much more, we have people that can handle all of the disparate roles that are needed.
+From cloud deployment, blockchain and cryptocurrency and connected smart home product design to headphones and professional audio speaker products, writing Bluetooth stacks for novel new chips, device voice enablement and so much more, we have people that can handle all of the disparate roles that are needed.
 Just having all those different skill sets, as well as different perspectives working together, is crucially important.
 We take QA very seriously, so it’s important to have the capabilities to execute QA on whatever product comes our way.

 Stay tuned for part II of this series.
 That post will highlight the steps involved in Cardinal Peak’s QA process, why we implement QA at every step and what sets us apart from the competition.